Geographical context

 Image by Hidden Architecture

-In the northern sector we will find a typological variation of the kanchas that will give rise to smaller units connected by avenues.
-There are two different hypotheses that would explain this alteration.
-The first of these, probably already discarded by the latest archaeological finds, would conclude that this part of the city would have functioned as a deposit for materials.
-The second, developed after having found evidence of domestic life there, would suggest that these kanchas would have housed temporary domestic spaces, probably a prison.
-In this way, it seems appropriate to ask how the resource storage system would have functioned in the city, since we must not forget that one of the main functions of Pikillaqta was to serve as a deposit for goods.
-The latest hypothesis in this respect, developed by the architect Carlos Williams, would define many of the kanchas as being made up of different gallery corridors, thus densifying and growing towards the central courtyard.
-On the other hand, it seems logical to think that many of these structures would be several storeys high.
-In this way, it would seem that the most peripheral bays, far from the inner courtyard and therefore without natural lighting, would have housed the storage function.
-The kanchas would thus be defined as multifunctional architectural patterns with great potential for evolution and growth.
+In the northern sector, a typological variation of the kanchas was found, resulting in smaller units connected by avenues.
+There are two different hypotheses to explain this variable.
+The first of these, probably already discarded by the latest archaeological finds, states that this part of the city functioned as a deposit for materials.
+The second, developed after evidence of domestic life was found, suggests that these modules housed temporary domestic spaces, probably a prison.
+Assuming the latter as valid, it seems appropriate to ask how the resource storage system would then function in the city, since we must not forget that one of the main functions of Pikillaqta was to serve as a repository for goods.
+The latest hypothesis in this respect, developed by the architect Carlos Williams, argues that many of the kanchas would indeed be made up of different bays of galleries, thus densifying and growing from the perimeter and inwards, occupying and progressively reducing the central courtyard.
+Furthermore, it seems logical to think that many of these structures would have been several storeys high.
+In this way, it is understood that the most peripheral bays, away from the inner courtyard and therefore without natural lighting, would have housed the storage function.
+The kanchas are therefore multifunctional architectural patterns with great potential for evolution and growth.

-En el sector Norte nos encontraremos con una variación tipológica de los kanchas que dará lugar a unas unidades de menores dimensiones conectadas por avenidas.
-Existen dos hipótesis diferentes que explicarían esta alteración.
-La primera de ellas, seguramente ya descartada por los últimos hallazgos arqueológicos, concluiría que esta parte de la ciudad funcionaría como depósito de materiales.
-La segunda, desarrollada después de haber hallado evidencias de vida doméstica en ella, propondría que estos kanchas albergarían espacios domésticos temporales, seguramente una prisión.
-De esta forma, parece oportuno preguntarse cómo funcionaría entonces en la ciudad el sistema de almacenamiento de recursos, pues no debemos olvidar que una de las funciones principales de Pikillaqta era la de servir como depósito de bienes.
-La última hipótesis al respecto, desarrollada por el arquitecto Carlos Williams, definiría que muchos de los kanchas estarían compuestos por diferentes crujías de galerías, densificándose y creciendo así hacia el patio central.
-Por otro lado, parece lógico pensar que muchas de estas estructuras contarían con varias plantas de altura.
-De esta forma, se entendería que las crujías más perimetrales, alejadas del patio interior y por tanto sin iluminación natural, habrían albergado la función de almacenamiento.
-Los kanchas quedarían así definidos como unos patrones arquitectónicos multifuncionales con gran potencial de evolución y crecimiento.
+En el sector Norte se halló una variación tipológica de los kanchas que dará lugar a unas unidades de menores dimensiones conectadas por avenidas.
+Existen dos hipótesis diferentes que explicarían esta variable.
+La primera de ellas, seguramente ya descartada por los últimos hallazgos arqueológicos, enuncia que esta parte de la ciudad funcionaba como depósito de materiales.
+La segunda, desarrollada después de haber hallado evidencias de vida doméstica en ella, propondría que estos módulos albergarían espacios domésticos temporales, seguramente una prisión.
+Asumiendo esta última como válida, parece oportuno preguntarse cómo funcionaría entonces en la ciudad el sistema de almacenamiento de recursos, pues no debemos olvidar que una de las funciones principales de Pikillaqta era la de servir como depósito de bienes.
+La última hipótesis al respecto, desarrollada por el arquitecto Carlos Williams, argumenta que muchos de los kanchas estarían efectivamente compuestos por diferentes crujías de galerías, densificándose y creciendo así desde el perímetro y hacia dentro, ocupando y reduciendo progresivamente el patio central.
+Además, parece lógico pensar que muchas de estas estructuras contarían con varias plantas de altura.
+De esta forma, se entiende que las crujías más perimetrales, alejadas del patio interior y por tanto sin iluminación natural, habrían albergado la función de almacenamiento.
+Los kanchas constituyen por tanto unos patrones arquitectónicos multifuncionales con gran potencial de evolución y crecimiento.

 Rumiqolca gate.
 Image by Hidden Architecture